-‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back To Back
+‘Goblin’ Episode 14 Pushed Back To January 20, Korean Drama’s Episodes 15 And 16 To Air Back-To-Back

 — kpop as films (@kpopasfilms) January 14, 2017

-The episode ended with one clear message –Grim Reaper finally discarding his foolish ways.
+The episode ended with one clear message – Grim Reaper finally discarding his foolish ways.
 He arrived just in time to draw out Joong Won’s spirit from Eun Tak’s body.
-Using Eun Tak’s hand, Kim Shin pulled out the sword himself and struck Joong Won who disappeared in thin air.
-Goblin episode 13 ended with the Goblin’s bride completing her mission –pull out the sword and put an end to Kim Shin’s immortality.
+Using Eun Tak’s hand, Kim Shin pulled out the sword himself and struck Joong Won, who disappeared in thin air.
+Goblin Episode 13 ended with the Goblin’s bride completing her mission – pull out the sword and put an end to Kim Shin’s immortality.

 Last Three Episodes

 Goblin is currently one of the most popular Korean dramas to date.
 The greatest appeal of the series lies in its unpredictability and its superb cinematography.
 Many comparisons were drawn between the SBS fantasy drama The Legend of the Blue Sea and Goblin.
 Although many viewers commend Goblin for its plot, ratings for the drama starring Lee Min Ho and Jun Ji Hyun are significantly higher.
-Legend of the Blue Sea episode 17 which aired on Jan.
-12 earned a 20.8 percent rating nationwide.
+Legend of the Blue Sea Episode 17, which aired on Jan.
+12, earned a 20.8 percent rating nationwide.

-So far, Goblin recorded the rating for episode 13.
-Based on a report from Soompi, Nielson Korea reports revealed that the series recorded viewership ratings of 14.25 percent for episode 13 for cable platform standard.
+So far, Goblin recorded the rating for Episode 13.
+Based on a report from Soompi, Nielson Korea reports revealed that the series recorded viewership ratings of 14.25 percent for Episode 13 for cable platform standard.
 Overall, the episode which aired on Friday has a total rating of 15.55 percent after including subscriptions.
 This was the best rating for the drama yet since the average episode rating for cable platform did not go beyond 14 percent.

-Goblin episode 14 will be preempted by the special interim episode and the airing date has been moved to Friday, Jan.
+Goblin Episode 14 will be preempted by the special interim episode and the airing date has been moved to Friday, Jan.
 20. This will be followed by a back-to-back series finale on Saturday, Jan.
 21. Fans have mixed emotions as the series comes to an end.
 Fans have mixed reaction to the network’s decision to air all three episodes of the series in the upcoming week.
-Despite having significantly lower ratings than Legend of the Blue Sea, fans are expecting the ratings for Goblin to hit an all-time high with next weeks’ episodes.
+Despite having significantly lower ratings than Legend of the Blue Sea, fans are expecting the ratings for Goblin to hit an all-time high with next week’s episodes.

 I DONT UNDERSTAND IF THERES SOMEONE OUT THERE WHO DIDNT CRY ON THIS SCENE ???????????????????????????? #GOBLIN pic.twitter.com/qBWFrmGKKN